 Jordan Harbinger: [00:34:15] They just don't.

-[00:35:14] And what I mean by that is, and here's why I say give options, not ultimatums.
-If I had stormed in there, and said, "Mr. President, we need 5,000.
+[00:35:14] And what I mean by that is, and here's why I say “Give options, not ultimatums,” if I had stormed in there, and said, "Mr. President, we need 5,000.
 And if it's not 5,000, we're going to lose the war in Afghanistan.
 We might as well just bring everybody home.
 And that's your choice."
 Well, I mean, that's not being an advisor.
-That's been someone who is a little too confident in what they believe.
+That's being someone who is a little too confident in what they believe.
 And so I always try to remember, and not to dilute my advice, but to make my advice to the President of the United States cognizant and attuned to everything else going on in the world, whether it's domestic or international.
 Now, that's in the normal course of things, but there were cases where I had to go to him and say --

-[00:36:59] And under those circumstances, you know, he didn't turn in and say, "Well, what about, you know, can we float something up to Zab?"
+[00:36:59] And under those circumstances, you know, he didn't turn in and say, "Well, what about, you know, can we float something up the Zab?"
 You know, I mean, he didn't, but I had built enough confidence with and in him that when I did come with something where it almost had to have the feel of an ultimatum.
-But if I had done that, you know, every time --because I became chairman in '11 so this is now '14, so we've got three years of repetitions under our belt.
+But if I had done that, you know, every time -- because I became Chairman in '11 so this is now '14, so we've got three years of repetitions under our belt.
 Again, time is such a real factor.
 And the other thing is you have to be really willing to learn as a trusted advisor.
 And again, I did from '11 to '15.
 I was a much different chairman in '15 than I was in '11.

 Jordan Harbinger: [00:37:43] You'd also said if you bring a problem, recommend a solution.
-This has probably been talked about before in business books, but I've really liked this.
+This has probably been talked about before in business books, but I really liked this.
 Articulate risks with each option as well.
 And I think this is really good for young and older people to know in their careers because even in the small team that I manage for this show, sometimes when somebody is new or working with us for the first time, they'll say, "Hey, here's a bunch of problems."
 And I can always tell who's going to be a better fit for the team or a better contractor when they say, "Here are a few problems.
 Here are a few options on how to solve that problem.
 For now, I've done this one based on my judgment, but I can always go back and do these other ones if you think one of these other solutions is better."
 And the people that aren't a good fit go, "Well, I stopped working on this project and there are three ways to solve this or there are no other ways to solve this.
 I stopped working on it because I ran into this problem."
 And then I've got to kind of go and retrace their steps and figure it out.
 At some point during that process, I go, "Why do I need this person again?
 What is this person doing around here?
 Can I find somebody else who's got some common sense who can figure this out?"

 [00:39:39] So this came as a result of a meeting we had on the Keystone Pipeline where I was kind of frankly daydreaming early on.
 This was when I was probably my first year as chairman.
 And it's a Keystone Pipeline meeting, I'm thinking to myself, why in the world, I'm not even sure why I'm here.
 I mean, a Keystone Pipeline is moving oil maybe, and maybe there are environmental and economic issues, but I don't see anything for me here as a military person.
-But anyway, he caught me daydreaming and he said, "Look, I need people like you who are not kind of consumed by this issue, to listen in this meeting.
+But anyway, he caught me daydreaming and he said, "Look, I need people like you who are not kind of consumed by this issue to listen in this meeting.
 And if you hear something does make sense, tell us.
 Or if you see a connection that maybe we're too close but we can't see, tell us."
 And I thought you know what?
 I'm never coming to another meeting unprepared and I did.

 Jordan Harbinger: [00:40:23] I can't imagine getting busted daydreaming in a meeting with the President of the United States.